 Gregory Amato has a wide breadth of experience in the international world of ballet.
-During his four years with Ballet Du Nord in France, Mr. Amato performed in 53 countries.
-These included performances before the Queen of England, two presidents, numerous ambassadors, dignitaries and prime ministers.
+Mr. Amato has performed in over 50 countries, including forthe Queen of England, two presidents, numerous ambassadors, dignitaries, and prime ministers.

-He was tapped by New York City Ballet principal dancer Edward Villella to join him as a founding member of Villella's Miami City Ballet.
-After relocating to the Bay Area, he was similarly chosen by Michael Smuin as a founding member of Smuin Ballet.
-While dancing there, Smuin created several ballets on Mr. Amato, including "Frankie and Johnny,” and "Cyrano."
+He was selected by New York City Ballet principal dancer Edward Villella to become a founding member of the Miami City Ballet, before performing with the Ballet du Nord in France.
+He was then similarly chosen by Michael Smuin as a founding member of Smuin Ballet.
+While dancing there, Michael Smuin created several ballets on Mr. Amato, including "Frankie and Johnny,” and "Cyrano."
 He also appeared in the movie, "The Fantastics," which Smuin choreographed.

 Nina Amato is a former principal ballerina with the Sacramento Ballet and has danced the lead role in such ballets as Swan Lake, Giselle, Nutcracker, Cinderella, Coppelia, La Fille Mal Gardee, Les Sylphides, Sleeping Beauty, and Juliet in Ron Cunningham’s Romeo and Juliet, a role which was created specifically for her.
 She has also danced and created roles in a wide range of contemporary works by renowned choreographers, and the lead in several ballets by George Balanchine.

-Minna has been professionally trained in ballet, jazz, tap, and modern dance.
+Minna Rogers has been professionally trained in ballet, jazz, tap, and modern dance.
 Her personal style of dance and teaching is to integrate technical excellence with emotional expression.
-She began her professional studies at Ballet Arts in Tucson, AZ.
-Minna has studied at Master classes and workshops at the University of Arizona, Vienna Opera Ballet School, Vienna Conservatory Ballet, among many others.
-She teaches Ballet, Performance Studies, and Musical Theatre Dance at PBT and choreographs and performs locally in Musical Theatre productions.
+She began her professional studies in Tucson, AZ, and has studied at master classes and workshops at the University of Arizona, Vienna Opera Ballet School, Vienna Conservatory Ballet, among many others.
+She teaches ballet and musical theatre dance at Peninsula Ballet Theatre and choreographs and performs locally in musical theatre and dance productions.